cnlwebber/Drone-Mapper/README.md

 # Project Title

-A simple CSV to KML converter that takes in a csv with columns Lat,Long,Alt and converts them into placemarks in KML format.
+A simple CSV to KML converter that takes in a csv with columns Lat,Long,Alt and converts them into placemarks in KML format for viewing in Google Earth.